Roadway Design Accident Lawsuits

 A collision can be a very traumatic event, and all the facts must be properly aligned to build the strongest case possible.
 Road accidents may be caused by the negligence of another motorist, or the negligence of those maintaining the roads themselves.

 In recent years, The Lyon Firm has represent plaintiffs in several auto accident cases and obtained large settlements on behalf of families who suffered the loss of life and permanent injuries.
-For more information regarding dangerous Ohio roads and related accidents, contact an experienced catastrophic injury lawyer.
+For more information regarding dangerous roads and related accidents, contact an experienced catastrophic injury lawyer.

-The Lyon Firm is dedicated to improving consumer safety and Ohio road safety.
+The Lyon Firm is dedicated to improving consumer safety and road safety.
 When accidents occur as a result of unsafe or poorly designed roads, a lawsuit may be filed on behalf of injured plaintiffs.

 Municipalities and other road construction firms may be responsible for maintaining and constructing safe roads, and when accidents occur due to poor design or safety product defects, they may be held liable for injuries that result.